tortoise/tortoise-orm/docs/migration_guide.rst

 .. _migration_guide:

 ====================================
-Migration Guide: Context-First ORM
+Migration Guide: Tortoise 1.0
 ====================================

-This guide covers the breaking changes and migration steps for upgrading to Tortoise ORM 0.26+ which introduces a context-first architecture for improved test isolation and cleaner state management.
+This guide covers the breaking changes and migration steps for upgrading to Tortoise ORM 1.0+ which introduces a isolated-context architecture for improved test isolation and cleaner state management.

 .. contents::
     :local: